 Let’s admit it – the best way to get to know a new city is with the help of a local.
 After all, if you’re staying for a longer period of time, you not only need to find a place to live – you also need to find a job, a kindergarten or school for your children, and a doctor as well.
 So the help of a local becomes invaluable.
-If you’re a Ukrainian who has come to the capital, you can meet your local friend in the BeFriend Vilnius mentoring programme – all you have to do is register and wait to be introduced to a volunteer.
+If you just came to the capital, you can meet your local friend in the BeFriend Vilnius mentoring programme – all you have to do is register and wait to be introduced to a volunteer.
 Your mentor will answer all your questions and help you with any problems that might come up.

-This is a mentoring initiative for Ukrainians who are staying in Vilnius and need help.
-There are a lot of questions when you come to a new country: how to navigate the public transport system, how to register with a doctor, where to look for work.
-So the aim of the project is to provide all the answers and share practical advice that will help Ukrainians not only integrate more quickly into local life, but also build friendly and respectful relationships with the local community.
+This is a mentoring initiative for people who are staying in Vilnius and need help.
+There are a lot of questions when you come to a new country: how to navigate the public transport system, how to register with a doctor, what to see in a city.
+So the aim of the project is to provide the answers from locals and share practical advice that will help you not only integrate more quickly into local life, but also build friendly and respectful relationships with the local community.

-The principle of this programme is simple – Ukrainians and locals who would like to become mentors fill out a registration form, and then the Ukrainian is assigned a local mentor based on the answers and the newcomer’s priorities.
+The principle of this programme is simple – new people and locals who would like to become mentors fill out a registration form, and then mentee is assigned a local mentor based on the answers and the newcomer’s priorities.
 The mentor and mentee receive each other’s contact details and agree to call each other or meet up at a time that is convenient for both of them.

 We suggest meeting and interacting at least twice a month, or more often if possible.
 The mentor and the mentee decide on the details of the meeting themselves, although choosing a time between 8 am and 8 pm on any day of the week is recommended.
 The mentor and the mentee should both show initiative, make efforts to be patient and curious, be able to develop a relationship, and agree on a mutually suitable meeting time.